AdobeDocs/target-dev.en/help/dev/patterns/recs-atjs/render-experiences.md

 Automatic out-of-the-box flicker handling available with at.js makes sense only when you have [!UICONTROL Automatic Page Load Request] enabled.
 This option hides the entire HTML body while fetching the experiences from [!DNL Target].
 In this case, it is your responsibility to handle flicker.
 Search for implementation patterns available for flicker handling for guidance.

+>[!NOTE]
+>
-The step numbers in the following illustration correspond to the sections below.
+>The step numbers in the following illustration correspond to the sections below.
+The step numbers are in no particular order and do not reflect the order of steps taken in the [!DNL Target] UI while creating the activity.

 ![Render experiences diagram](/help/dev/patterns/recs-atjs/assets/diagram-render-experiences-new.png){width="600" zoomable="yes"}